Dashboard: LCDs

 The 2007 Lamborghini Reventon introduced one of the first high resolution LCD displays used on a production vehicle.
 A trend setter that would be taken seriously by mainstream manufacturers on years to come and become a selling point of consideration during the next following decade.

 The 2009 Lexus LFA was one of the first cars to use a modern LCD screen.
 Lexus claimed a digital speedometer was required since an analogue tachometer wouldn't be able to keep up with the rev changes of the car's engine.
 This statement however was mainly marketing-driven; there is no technical reason why an analog needle would not keep up with the (far heavier) engine itself.

 The third generation Range Rover (L322) also introduced the first use and largest TFT LCD displays used on a production luxury SUV for the facelifted 2010, and end of the cycle model.
 A trend setter that would follow further adaptation from other manufacturers.

-In 2014, Audi launched its 'virtual cockpit' on Audi TT, and has later introduced it to several other models.
+In 2014, Audi launched its 'virtual cockpit' on the Audi TT, and has later introduced it to several other models.
 The technology has been developed together with the Finnish company Rightware, using its Kanzi software suite.